ramajayam-CA/Tally-Connector/README.md

-# Tally-Excel- PowerBI- Power Query ODBCConnector
+# Tally-Excel- PowerBI- Power Query ODBC Connector

 This Tool will help to import Tally Data (Master Data and Transactional Data) to excel /Power BI/ Power Query.